 "Henry Coanda - Otopeni" International Airport in Bucharest is situated 18 km away from the city centre.
 The centre can be reached by airport coach or by taxi.
 In the latter case it is wise to agree with the driver upon the price before beginning the journey.

-"Transilvania" International Airport in Targu-Mures is located in a privileged geo strategic position, connecting Targu-Mures with Bucharest, Constanta, Cluj-Napoca, Helsinki (weekly charter); Copenhaga - regular charter (weekly); Budapest (weekly), Rome, Forli/Bologna, Milan/Bergamo, Barcelona, Madrid,
+"Transilvania" International Airport in Tirgu-Mures is located in a privileged geo strategic position, connecting Tirgu-Mures with Bucharest, Constanta, Cluj-Napoca; Budapest (weekly), Rome, Barcelona (regular), Frankfurt/Hahn, Nurenberg/Dusseldorff, London/Luton.